Adrianjewell91/decoupler-website/README.md

 Decoupling, Formally

-This article's purpose is to demonstrate that the Decoupling Problem is an optimization on a metric call the Minimun Total Coupling.
+This article's purpose is to demonstrate that the Decoupling Problem is an optimization of a value call the Minimun Total Coupling.

 The begin, let there be a set B, a collection of Business Processes.